 Chora Church (Kariye Mosque)

 Since the most important works of the Historic Peninsula are on the East side, the West side is generally neglected.
 However, there is a magnificent Byzantine church next to the historical land walls of Istanbul.
-The best preserved mosaics of Byzantine art can be seen in the Chora Church (Kariye Museum).
+The best preserved mosaics of Byzantine art can be seen in the Chora Church (Kariye Mosque).
 Although the oldest mosaics are in Hagia Sophia, those who form an integrity are in Chora.
 The mosaics describing the lives of Virgin Mary and Jesus Christ are marvelous.

 Fener and Balat

 Fener and Balat, which are located on the shore of the Golden Horn, have an increasing popularity in recent years.
 During the Ottoman period, the Greek people lived in the Fener and the Jewish people lived in Balat.
 Today, these two districts, which are full of trendy cafes, antique shops and art houses, are among the most iconic places in Istanbul.

 Colorful houses in Fener and Balat neighborhoods have attracted the attention of photography enthusiasts in recent years.
 Fener’s Kiremit Street and Balat’s Merdivenli Yokus Street are suitable for taking such photos.

 2. Map of Istanbul Beyoglu (Taksim, Galata, Karakoy)